Determinants of finite potent endomorphisms, symbols and reciprocity laws: Infinite determinants of finite potent endomorphisms.

 \begin{proof} If $\Det^K_V (1 + \varphi) = \Det^K_W (1 + \varphi_{\vert_W})$ for a finite-dimensional $K$-subspace $W\subset V$, it is clear that $\Det^k_V (1 + \varphi) = \Det^k_W (1 + \varphi_{\vert_W})$, and the claim therefore follows from the following well-known property of determinants on finite-dimensional vector spaces: where $\phi \in \aut_K (W)$. \end{proof}

-\begin{rem} In \cite{Gr} A. Grothendieck developed an algebraic theory of determinants {\bf {d{\'e}t (1+u)}} where $u$ is a finite rank endomorphism on an infinite-dimensional vector space over a ground field $k$ of characteristic zero.
-Obviously, each finite rank endomorphism is a finite potent endomorphism, and we should note that $\Det^k_V (1 + u) = \text{d{\'e}t} (1+u)$ for every finite rank linear operator $u \in \ed (V)$.
+\begin{rem} In \cite{Gr} Grothendieck developed an algebraic theory of determinants {\bf {d{\'e}t (1+u)}} where $u$ is a finite rank endomorphism on an infinite-dimensional vector space over a ground field $k$ of characteristic zero.
+Obviously, each finite rank endomorphism is a finite potent endomorphism, and it can be verified that $\Det^k_V (1 + u) = \text{d{\'e}t} (1+u)$ for every finite rank linear operator $u \in \ed (V)$.
 Hence, our definition of determinants of finite potent endomorphisms is a generalization of Grothendieck's algebraic discussion of infinite determinants. \end{rem}